Aequivinius/ikean/content/utensils/utsusemi/en.md

 The name is a pun in several ways: First of all, in itself, the *shell of the locust* is quite a poetic symbol.
 We need to leave our former selves behind to grow.
 But it is also the name of a character in the Tale of Genji; a lady that is not necessarily beautiful, but impressed Prince Genji with her stout behaviour and good taste.
-In my opinion, this aspects suits the simple, yet elegant make of this tea scoop.
+In my opinion, this aspect suits the simple, yet elegant make of this tea scoop.

 Lastly, however, the word 空蝉 itself is interesting.
 It usually means *a living being* in general, instead of the locust shell.
 This is because the characters used to write this word were added ex-post for their sounds rather than their meaning; and with time, the word also got the meaning of *hollow locust*.